 - Consumer advisory board

-The Brooklyn Hospital Center location, 121 DeKalb Ave., Downtown Brooklyn, Monday, Tuesday, Wednesday and Friday, 9 am to 5 pm.
-Thursdays, 9 am to 6 pm
+Monday, Tuesday, Wednesday, Friday: 9 am to 5 pm; Thursday, 9 am to 6 pm

 We accept Medicare, Medicaid, ADAP and most insurances.
 We provide financial assistance.